 Make sure your tap water is free of harmful chemicals and metals since tap water varies, and some aren't safe to use.
 If you decide to use fertiliser, make sure it does not contain copper, which harms Shrimp.

 Black Rose Shrimps have shiny black shells and are dark black in colour.
 They are genetically different from chocolate shrimp, but some people confuse them with them.
 Since Black Rose Shrimp come in various shades of black, there isn't a grading system for them.
 The Shrimp is similar to Taiwan Bee shrimps known as Black King Kongs.
 These are Neocaridina, not Caridina, so breeding and keeping them is much easier.

 |Origins||China, Taiwan, Vietnam|

 |Aquarium Level||All Levels|

 |TDS||150 - 200|

-Like all Shrimp, Black Rose Shrimp are bottom feeders that will happily consume almost anything.
-They have a special love for biofilm, but because our aquariums are usually too 'clean' to contain enough of it, you'll have to supplement this with high-quality dried fish or shrimp food.
+Shrimp, including Black Rose Shrimp, are bottom feeders who will eat almost anything.
+Their favourite food is a biofilm, but since our aquariums are usually too clean to contain enough, you'll have to supplement with high-quality dried fish or shrimp food.